Glossary

 Alarm

-An alert is an alert sent to you, when a certain event occurs.
+An alarm is a warning you receive, when a certain event occurs.
 For example, an e-mail when the temperature at your workplace is 25°C or higher, or a Slack message when a vehicle leaves a certain area.

 Alarm: Expression